team-drift/Smoke_LiDAR_LEADS/README.md

 ros2 launch ros_gz_sim gz_sim.launch.py gz_args:="-r smoke_lidar.sdf"
 ```

-The `lidar_model` should show up, then click on the 3 dots top right and search `Visualize Lidar`, then click the orange refresh button and blue lines should appear
+The `lidar_model` should show up.
+In the Gazebo UI, click the 3 dots (top right), search for `Visualize Lidar`, click the orange refresh button, and blue lines should appear.

 ---